codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 1. First, you need to create a Codat company for your SMB.
 We recommend doing that simultaneously as your SMB user signs up within your app.
 That allows you to track their connection status from day one.
 To create a company, follow the steps in [Managing companies via API](/using-the-api/managing-companies-1).

-:::Caution Use your merchant ID for the company name
+:::caution Use your merchant ID for the company name

 We recommend that you populate the name value with the ID that you use for the merchant in **your** internal system so that it’s easier to identify the Codat company that corresponds to your record of the merchant.
 :::